Contact Information

 About Me

-I am very enthusiastic about Amateur Radio but still have much to learn.
-I hope to be very involved in the hobby for the rest of my life, and am currently looking for ways to become more active in my local HAM community.
+I am very enthusiastic about amateur radio - The longer I spend involved in the hobby, the more certain I become that there will always be much to learn.
+I hope to be able to remain involved in the hobby throughout the rest of my life, and am currently looking for ways to become more active in my local HAM community.
+I currently find myself working to learn morse code with the goal of being able to have casual conversations eventually.

 Additional HAM Pages